 Your professional Rome Cabs Driver will meet you on the pier next to your ship at 8:00 AM with a sign bearing your name, and you will be returned back to the pier at approximately 5:00 PM.

-Will your shore excursion begin at your ship in Civitavecchia and end at your hotel accommodation in Rome?
-Visit our new Post-Cruise Shore Excursion option.
+Post-Cruise Tours: Does shore excursion start from your ship in Civitavecchia and end at your hotel accommodation in Rome?
+Visit our popular Post-Cruise Shore Excursion option.

 The leisurely drive from the Civitavecchia Port to Rome takes approximately 90 minutes, and along the way you will have the opportunity to admire the lush Etruscan land of Lazio as the driver explains many of the things you will see during your drive.

 When we arrive in Rome, you will drive past the Roman Pyramid built for Caius Cestio.
 It is not open to public visits, but beautiful to admire while passing by.

 Due to its incorporation into the city's fortifications, this pyramid is one of the most well preserved ancient buildings in Rome today.
 The pyramid was built about 18 BC-12 BC as a tomb for Gaius Cestius Epulo, a magistrate and member of one of the four great religious corporations in Rome, the Septemviri Epulonum.